 If you have unused domains — maybe a project never took flight or you just registered a name on a whim because it sounded cool (at the time)— they could be worth money.
 Big money.
 Domain investing (also called domaining) is like regular investing — buy low and sell high — but instead of stocks or mutual funds, it’s domains (which you can get for as low as SG$1.34/yr).
 It can be a great revenue stream on the side, and some savvy entrepreneurs even make their living as domainers.
 It's simple to get started.

-If you don’t believe domain investing is worth your time, just take a look at GoDaddy Auctions.
-You’ll see some domains can command big prices on the open market.
-In fact, over the years there have been some very significant sales, such as:
+Domain investing can be worth the time — just take a look at GoDaddy Auctions.
+You’ll see some domains have commanded big money.
+In fact, over the years there have been some very significant sales:

 Get the tools you need.